SteveBoyd/vscode-add-new-file/README.md

 - Raise a PR with the new template
 - Create an issue

-Issues should contain an the type of the template, an example file name, and the default requests content.
+### Raising a PR

+If you decide to add the template yourself you will need to:

+- Add the tempalte details to file-type-configuration.json
+- Update the README with the details of the new template

+### Raising an issue

+Requests for new template require 3 pieces of information to be included in the raised issue:

+- Type of the template (C# Class, GitIgnore, Angular Module, etc)
+- An example file name to create the pattern from
+- The default template content